HEALTH & DENTAL

 Dental examinations are to be completed on the Illinois Dental Examination Record.

-- The dental examination requirement if the student's parents/guardians show an undue burden or lack of access to a dentist.
+A dental exam waiver must be on file if the student's parents/guardians show an undue burden or lack of access to a dentist.

 Hearing and Vision Screenings